 You know the type: they took one first-year Philosophy class and now they’re an expert on Nietzsche and Satre.
-They question How Can Mirrors Be Real If Our Eyes Aren’t Real.
-They’ve decided money and proper hygiene is for gronks and they’ll live off the profits of their upcoming smash-hit zine, thanks.
+They question How Can Mirrors Be Real If Our Eyes Aren’t Real?
+They’ve decided money and proper hygiene are for gronks and they’ll live off the profits of their upcoming smash-hit zine, thanks.

 Yep, we’ve all met this person.
 Some of us have even been this person.
 And if there’s one thing we can learn from this person, it’s that Mi Goreng is a very economic meal that is easily pimped.

-While the meal is very tasty on its own, there are a few small tweaks you can employ to make the dish far more satisfying.
+While the Mi Goreng Noodles are very tasty on their own, there are a few small tweaks you can employ to make the dish far more satisfying.